-Navy Band Northeast shout-out
+Navy Band Northeast Shout-out

-Musician 1st Class Joseph Bailey gives a shout-out after performing a set at Central Park's Naumburg Bandshell as part of Fleet Week New York (FWNY), May 23.
+Musician 3rd Class Cristiana Villalva gives a shout-out after performing a set at Central Park's Naumburg Bandshell as part of 2017 Fleet Week New York (FWNY), May 23.
 FWNY, now in its 29th year, is the city’s time-honored celebration of the sea services.
 It is an unparalleled opportunity for the citizens of New York and the surrounding tri-state area to meet Sailors, Marines and Coast Guardsmen, as well as witness firsthand the latest capabilities of today’s maritime services.
 The weeklong celebration has been held nearly every year since 1984.

 |Date Taken: